GE2025: Singapore United Party unveils its Ang Mo Kio GRC team, setting stage for 3-way fight

 NORAINI YUNUS

-Ms Noraini, 57, is a wealth manager.
-She serves as the treasurer in SUP’s central executive committee.
+Ms Noraini, a wealth manager, serves as the treasurer in SUP’s central executive committee.

-If fielded, this will be her fourth candidacy in Singapore’s general elections.
+If fielded, this will be the 57-year-old's fourth candidacy in Singapore’s general elections.

 Prior to joining SUP, Ms Noraini contested under RP’s banner in Ang Mo Kio GRC in the previous election and in West Coast GRC in 2015.